Python3pkg/PvKey/README.md

 Note: on Orchestra the files are placed in the right order, and the WGA directory is available currently under /groups/cbi/02.Public.data/WGA/, it will be moved to /groups/lpm/WGA.

+* sce_svdetect (PvKey/Resources/sce_svdetect) should be added to StarClusterExtensions to install SVDetect required packages on the worker nodes.

 Usage
 -----
 Inside the PvKey directory, execute: